It’s A Mad World

-IT’S A MAD WORLD is an online showcase of different perspectives on mental health, created by those with lived experience and the Satellite Foundation.
+IT’S A MAD WORLD is a showcase of different perspectives on mental health, created by those with lived experience and Satellite Foundation.
 Using different mediums, we share stories of the funny and the sad, the happy and the mad, when navigating the complex world of mental health.

 Why do we need It’s A Mad World?